vygr/ChrysaLisp/docs/lisp/iteration.md

 ## Map, Reduce and Filter

-You can iterate over a sequence or slice of a sequence, forwards or backwards by use of the `(map! start end lambda (list seq ...))` function.
-You provide the function that will be called for the group of elements from each index position, the results of which are collected into the result list. `(map)` and `(map-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.
+You can iterate over a sequence or slice of a sequence, forwards or backwards by use of the `(map! start end lambda (list seq ...) [list])` function.
+You provide the function that will be called for the group of elements from each index position, the results of which are collected into the result list.
+`(map)` and `(map-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.

 Reduction, with `(reduce lambda seq [init])`, transforms a sequence by combining each element to produce a single result.
 Reduction can take an